rvsrvs/learn-swift/README.md

 the language and then focus in sharply on the parts of the language that make use of functional programming techniques.

-It is my observation that Swift as a platform has two parts:
+It is my observation that Swift as a language has two parts:

 1. a relatively small kernel of syntax and functionality that centers around Swift's powerful type system and